 Filter Traffic button.

-Datadog Agent traffic is shown by default.
-To narrow down your view to non-Datadog traffic only, toggle off
+External traffic (to public IPs) and Datadog Agent traffic is shown by default.
+To narrow down your view, you can choose to toggle off the

 Unresolved source and destination tags are marked as